Maragondon Church

-The Our Lady of the Assumption Parish Church (Spanish: Iglesia Parroquial de Nuestra Señora de la Asunción), commonly known as Maragondon Church, is the only heritage structure in the municipality of Maragondon, Cavite, Philippines declared by the National Museum as a National Cultural Treasure.
+Our Lady of the Assumption Parish Church, commonly known as Maragondon Church, is a Roman Catholic church and the only heritage structure in the municipality of Maragondon, Cavite, Philippines declared by the National Museum as a National Cultural Treasure.
+It is under the jurisdiction of the Diocese of Imus.

 History

 Before 1611 Maragondon was established as a separate town from Silang by the Jesuit Angelo Armano.
 Before this year the Franciscans were already actively evangelizing the area.
 In 1630 a second church with more elaborate furnishings was completed.
 During this year hacienda in Looc, straddling the boundaries of Batangas and Cavite, bequeathed to the Jesuits’ Colegio de Manila, was added to Maragondon's jurisdiction.
 In 1633 a new and bigger church was built to replace the older and smaller one, the church stone for some time between 1646 and 1649.
 The government ordered its demolition for fear that the Dutch, who were at war with Spain, would use it and other churches near Manila for fortification.
 The orders were apparently implemented because on May 16, 1650, a license was given to the Jesuits to build a house and church of wood in Maragondon to replace the one that had been demolished.